Friday, March 28, 2025

 Yes, stress can manifest itself in various physical symptoms such as tension headaches, muscle tightness, fatigue, and even digestive issues.
 When you’re under stress, your body enters a “fight or flight” response where your muscles tense up to protect you from perceived danger.

 This physical reaction is helpful when faced with a real threat but can become problematic when it becomes a chronic condition.
-It can lead to chronic pain and discomfort, which further adds to the overall stress on the body.

 How Does Trigger Point Massage Address Stress and Anxiety?